jonunji/ClickableButtons/README.md

 This Twitch Extension allows creators to add customizable, clickable buttons for users to press.

+When the button is pressed, a POST request is sent to the endpoint URL provided in the config.

 Each button can be extensively modifies with some of the following properties:
 * Name
 * Text